coder/docs/environments/pwa.md

 To remove the Coder progressive web app, go to **Settings** > **Uninstall Coder**.
 You'll be prompted to remove Coder; confirm by clicking **Remove**.
 You can also check the box to clear Coder data (if desired).

+## Installing code-server as a Progressive Web App

+You can install the code-server app as a PWA.
+To do so:

+1. Log into Coder and select your environment.
+2. Under **Applications** click **code** to launch code-server.
+3. Follow your browser's instructions for installing the PWA.

+> The code-server app is installed on a per-environment basis.